 “The PEI BioAlliance attracts talent to bioscience companies on PEI by promoting their job postings,” says Vivian.
 “My role is to help match talent to opportunities in the bioscience sector.
 I can have a one-to-one conversation with a job seeker to review their resumé, and we can discuss where there could be some good matches.
-Job seekers have the opportunity to ask questions about any of the companies and the roles available.”
+Job seekers can ask questions about any of the companies and the roles available.

-Opportunities include Scientists, Researchers, Quality Assurance, Quality Control and Regulatory positions.
-About 50 percent of the jobs advertised are for Production and Engineering roles ranging from Process Engineers to Packaging Technicians, and many other manufacturing positions.
+About 50 percent of the jobs advertised are for Production and Engineering roles ranging from Process Engineers to Packaging Technicians and many other manufacturing positions.

 “When you look at a job description, keep in mind that it describes the ideal employee.
 In most cases, the successful candidates do not have all the qualifications listed.
 If you have at least half of the qualifications, I encourage you to apply.”